The Life-Empowering Benefits of Turning Your Brain Off

 The many benefits of turning your brain off are powerfully real and accessible to all.

-Many of us believe in the benefits of turning your brain off a few times a day but they may not be what many of us think they are.
-Yeah, we believe the brain can benefit from a few breaks during the day but what exactly are the benefits?
+Many of us believe in the benefits of taking a mental break a few times a day, but they may not be what we think they are.
+Yeah, we believe the brain can benefit from a few breaks during the day, but what exactly are the benefits?

 Is it even possible to turn your brain off?
 How do you turn your brain off?
 What are the tangible benefits of turning your brain off?